Project group: Vegetable growing 2

 Role of the PFN in the project

-The Farmers Led Research Network Hesse plays a central role in the GROUND2LIVE project in anchoring the project in agricultural practice.
+The Practice Research Network Hesse plays a central role in the GROUND2LIVE project in anchoring the project in agricultural practice.
 The PFN-Hessen coordinates the participation of Hessian vegetable farms and thus enables close cooperation between science and practice.
 Together with the University of Kassel, the PFN-Hessen is shaping the implementation of the project objectives in Germany and ensuring that the agroecological methods developed are adapted to the specific needs and challenges of regional agriculture.

 Through field trials and the involvement of farmers in all phases of the project, PFN-Hessen is helping to transfer the project’s practical solutions directly to the farms and thus promote a sustainable transformation of vegetable production.